 The next phase is to plan out the questionnaire.
 The first thing to consider is the survey method.
 This paper focuses on questionnaire assessments, but there are other methods of survey such as audits, face-to-face interviewing, and telephone interviews.
 Additionally, there will not be just one assessment over the life of the third-party relationship.
 Once we have established the survey type, we can then think about satisfying the information needs identified in the requirements and research phase…

-In the sixth installment of our Third Party Risk Management blog series, Alex will be exploring the importance of clear communication for collecting accurate information from your third parties.
+In the sixth instalment of our Third-Party Risk Management blog series, Alex will be exploring the importance of clear communication for collecting accurate information from your third parties.
 He will be providing 8 key rules for how to write well thought out questions, three of which are exclusive to this series.

 In the seventh instalment, Alex will explore the do’s and don’ts on how to write answerable questions.
 This will include the importance of allowing respondents to communicate their uncertainty.